Healthcare Partnerships

 Rural Clinic and Community Food Access Innovations Cohort

-This learning cohort is part of a pilot effort to test emerging strategies that leverage the potential of health care settings and systems to expand access to food and to nutrition programs for families.
-The ultimate goal of this learning community is to provide tested clinical-community food access interventions that are locally sustainable and that can be leveraged in other rural areas to address food needs of families before hunger becomes a crisis.
-These partnerships are being supported with a two-year grant (Jan 2021-December 2022) from NKH, and are each engaged in a community-centered approach to increasing access to food through produce RX and voucher programs in cooperation with local health clinics.
+This learning cohort was part of a pilot effort to test emerging strategies that leverage the potential of health care settings and systems to expand access to food and to nutrition programs for families.
+The ultimate goal of this learning community was to provide tested clinical-community food access interventions that are locally sustainable and that can be leveraged in other rural areas to address food needs of families before hunger becomes a crisis.
+These partnerships were supported with a two-year grant (Jan 2021-December 2022) from NKH to engage in a community-centered approach to increase access to food through produce RX and voucher programs in cooperation with local health clinics.

 Learn more cohort projects here.